3.2 — Self-Optimizing Growth Engines

 Homework: The Auto-Optimizer Blueprint

 Design a workflow for a "Self-Optimizing Cold Email Engine" targeting Pakistani businesses.
 Define how the agent should handle "Losing" variations — should it analyze them for "Negative Learning" (what NOT to do in PK market)?
+Write the Analyst Agent's full system prompt including both positive and negative learning sections.
+Test it on a sample dataset of 5 campaigns with fabricated open rate data.

 Lesson Summary